Advisicon/advisicon/nttg/usability-interviews/pam-greensky.markdown

 ## Adobe Acrobat Files

-This is the most frequently updated content.
+Adobe Acrobat files (files with the extention PDF) are the most frequently updated content.
 These are meeting notes and proposals.
 Before being made available to public users, the administrative users must first receive sign-off from stakeholders.
 In some cases stakeholders may have private access accounts, but these accounts do not grant them early access to content.

+### Uploading Acrobat Files

 Correctly uploading, storing, and including these files on the website is a difficult, time consuming process.
 However, this is an important aspect of